osg-htc/docs/docs/compute-element/job-router-recipes.md

     - **Routed Job**: A job which was transformed by the JobRouter.

     - **Batch System**: The underlying batch system that the HTCondor-CE will submit.
-This can be SLURM, PBS, HTCondor, SGE, LSF,...
+This can be Slurm, PBS, HTCondor, SGE, LSF,...

 Quirks and Pitfalls
 -------------------